Royal Automobile Association

-The Royal Automobile Association of South Australia (RAA) is an Australian motor club created in 1903.
-The RAA offers various services, including vehicle inspection, insurance, and roadside assistance to its members.
+The Royal Automobile Association of South Australia (RAA) is an Australian motoring club founded in 1903.
+The RAA provides services for members, including vehicle inspection, insurance, and roadside assistance.

 The RAA originated as the Automobile and Motor Cycling Club of South Australia in 1903.
-The term "Motor Cycling" was removed from the name in 1904, and in 1911 it was reconstituted as an association.
-In 1928, the association received royal patronage.
-In 1959, it changed its branding to reflect this patronage, becoming the "Royal Automobile Association of South Australia".
+The term "Motor Cycling" was dropped in 1904.
+The organisation was formally incorporated as an association in 1911.
+It received royal patronage in 1928.
+Finally, the name 'Royal Automobile Association of South Australia' was adopted in 1959.

 Road service

-RAA offers several membership types, with service access not restricted to South Australia, with members having access to affiliate organisations interstate and overseas, including the RACV (Victoria), RACQ (Queensland), RACWA (Western Australia), RACT (Tasmania), NRMA (National), and AANT (Northern Territories).

-RAA patrols responds to over 400,000 calls for emergency roadside assistance per year, with 90% of problems fixed at the roadside.
-Where roadside repair is not possible, RAA arranges for the towing of the vehicle.
+The RAA offers several membership types, with service access not restricted to South Australia.
+It is affiliated with similar clubs interstate and overseas, including: the RACV (Victoria), RACQ (Queensland), RACWA (Western Australia), RACT (Tasmania), NRMA (National), and AANT (Northern Territory).
+It responds to 400,000+ calls for emergency roadside assistance each year, with 90% of problems fixed at the roadside.
+Where roadside repair is not possible, RAA arranges for towing of the vehicle.

 History

-1903 to 1928
+1903–1928

-On 30 September 1903, a small group of South Australian motoring enthusiasts established a social motoring club called the Automobile and Motor Cycling Club.
+On 30 September 1903, a group of South Australian motoring enthusiasts established a social motoring club called the Automobile and Motor Cycling Club of South Australia.

-Early members participated in the Adelaide Hills hill climbs and reliability trials, contributing to the development of Motorsport in South Australia.
-At the time with no garages, and drivers had to fix many problems on their own.
+Early members participated in the Adelaide Hills hill climbs and reliability trials, contributing to the development of motorsport in South Australia.
+According to Reference.org, "at the time, there were few garages, and drivers often had to fix problems on their own."

 The Automobile Club (as the RAA was called then) became an association in 1911.
-The RAA opposed speed limits (still as low as 4 mph in places by the 1920's) and the revenue-raising tactics of police speed traps.
+The RAA opposed speed limits, which were as low as 4 mph in some areas.
+They also opposed the use of police speed traps if only used to raise funds, but supported their use for safety.

-Increasing numbers of speeding prosecutions led to the distribution of free road rules advice for members (the first formal service of its kind) as early as 1911.
+In response to an increasing number of speeding prosecutions in the state, the association began distributing free road rules advice as a formal service, the first of its kind, as early as 1911.
 Other member benefits included a list of country hotels and the production of the state's first detailed road map.
-In 1913, it also began direction signposting.
+In 1913, it also began making road signs for direction indication.

-Early in the 1920's, the association was restructured into a fully-fledged service organisation.
-Staffing levels grew from zero in the early 1920's to almost 36 by the end of the decade.
+The association was restructured into a fully-fledged service organisation in the early 1920s.
+Staffing levels grew from zero following the restructuring to about 36 by the end of the decade.
 By then, road service, technical, touring, and motoring road rules services were established, and the RAA Motor Insurance Policy was in place.

-In 1928, the association was granted the prefix 'Royal' by King George V, a sign of recognition from England and the State Government.
-This recognised the association’s contributions, including providing transport for wounded and sick soldiers returning from World War I.
+In 1928, the association was granted the prefix "Royal" by King George V, a sign of recognition from England and the State Government.
+This recognised the association's contributions, which included providing transport for wounded and sick soldiers returning from World War I.